sagemath/trac_to_gh/Issue 4472.md

 # Issue 4472: Sage 3.2.a3: more numerical noise in sage/calculus/wester.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4472

 Original creator: mabshoff